Arum

 Arum is a genus with tuberous roots in the Araceae family.
 There are about 25 species found from Europe to central Asia.

-Arum apulum is an endemic species of central Apulia, related to Arum nigrum from the Balkans.
+Arum apulum (Carano) P.C.Boyce is an endemic species of central Apulia, related to Arum nigrum from the Balkans.
 It occurs in sparse woodland areas, being a shade loving plant.
 It follows the classic pattern of many Mediterranean geophytes, with summer dormancy.
 Leaves appear in October and flowering is in April.
-Listed as critically endangered (CR according with the IUCN Red List Categories) in the Italian Red Book of Plants.
+It is listed as critically endangered (according to the IUCN Red List Categories) in the Italian Red Book of Plants.
 Photos taken in habitat by Angelo Porcelli.

 Arum apulum, Angelo PorcelliArum apulum, Angelo Porcelli

-Arum concinnatum is native to the Eastern Himalaya to Burma (southern Greece to southwest Turkey.
+Arum concinnatum Schott is native to the southern tip of the Peloponnese (Greece), most Aegean islands of the Eastern Mediterranean to southwest coasts of Turkey.
 It flowers in Canberra, Australia in Mid October.
 Unfortunately I find that the spathe approaches transparency rather quickly.
-Grown and Photographed by Paul Tyerman.
+Photo 1 shows a specimen grown and photographed by Paul Tyerman.
+Photo 2 was taken by Gianluca Corazza in the wild, while botanizing in Crete, Greece.

-Arum dioscoridis from the Eastern Mediterranean found in rocky scrub flowers in Canberra, Australia in early November.
+Arum dioscoridis Sm. from the Eastern Mediterranean is found in rocky scrub flowers in Canberra, Australia in early November.
 The creamy yellow spathe with heavy purple markings is striking and attractive.
-Unfortunately the smell is rather the opposite and is somewhat unpleasant.
-The first photo was taken by by Paul Tyerman and the second by Susan Hayek for Diana Chapman.
+Unfortunately, the smell is rather the opposite and is somewhat unpleasant.
+The first photo was taken by Paul Tyerman and the second by Susan Hayek for Diana Chapman.
+Photo of tuber by Peter Taggart.

 Arum hygrophilum, Kelly IrvinArum hygrophilum, Kelly IrvinArum hygrophilum, Paul TyermanArum hygrophilum close-up, Paul Tyerman